gatsbyjs/gatsby/docs/docs/reference/built-in-components/gatsby-slice.md

 }
 ```

 That's it!
-After a successful `yarn gatsby build`, you should see a list of `Slices` that were built for your site.
+After a successful `gatsby build`, you should see a list of `Slices` that were built for your site.

 ### Using Context